connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 So Emscripten + SDL_mixer handles everything but these retro formats.
 For that, Zelda Classic uses the [Game Music Emulator](https://bitbucket.org/mpyne/game-music-emu/src/master/) (GME) library.
 Luckily I found a fork of SDL_mixer called [SDL_mixer X](https://github.com/WohlSoft/SDL-Mixer-X) which integrates GME into SDL.
 It was pretty straightforward to grab that and merge the changes into the port that Emscriten uses.
 I also needed to add GME to Emscripten's port system, which was pretty [straightforward](https://gist.github.com/connorjclark/b9e0986c518d0193031c71181c8e2fd3).

-I sent SDL_mixer a [PR](https://github.com/libsdl-org/SDL_mixer/pull/378) for adding GME.
+> I sent SDL_mixer a [PR](https://github.com/libsdl-org/SDL_mixer/pull/378) for adding GME.
 If that gets merged, I'll also add a `gme` option to Emscripten.
 But for now, I'm just fine with my patching workflow.

 As for `zcmusic`, I just had to implement the small API surface using SDL_mixer directly.
-The native version of the library brings in format-specific audio handling libraries, so it's actually much simpler now.
+The native version of the library brings in format-specific audio handling libraries, so it's actually much simpler now because SDL_mixer handles all that format-specific logic.

 ### Persisting data

 By default, all data written to Emscripten's filesystem is only held in memory, and is lost when refreshing the page.
-Emscripten provides a simple interface to [mount a folder backed by IndexedDB](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs), which solves the problem of persistence, but many still exist:
+Emscripten provides a simple interface to [mount a folder backed by IndexedDB](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs), which solves the problem of persistence, but many other issues still exist:

 1) Players of Zelda Classic have existing save files they may want to transfer into the browser
 2) Players will want access to these files (either to make backups or share them), but browsers don't expose IndexedDB to non-technical users
 3) Browsers avoid clearing data in IndexedDB if `navigator.storage.persist()` is called, but still: losing data such as save files (and especially a quest author's `.qst` file) is catastrophic, and I don't trust anything to live inside a browser forever

 Using the real filesystem would avoid all these issues.
 Luckily, there's been a lot of progress on this front in the last year: The [Filesystem Access API](https://web.dev/file-system-access/) provides a way to prompt a user to share a folder with a page, even allowing the page to write back to it.
-Given `window.showDirectoryPicker()`, the browser opens a file/folder dialog prompt and the user's selection is given as a `FileSystemDirectoryHandle`.
+Given `window.showDirectoryPicker()`, the browser opens a folder dialog prompt and the user's selection is given as a `FileSystemDirectoryHandle`.

 > The only annoyance is that permission doesn't persist across multiple sessions, and even opening the permission prompt is (understandably) gated behind user interaction, so every subsequent visit I must show the user a permission flow.
 At the very least, the `FileSystemDirectoryHandle` can be cached in IndexedDB so the user doesn't need to specify which folder to use every time.